dotnet/docs-maui/docs/platform-integration/device/sensors.md

 ## Sensor speed

 Sensor speed sets the speed in which a sensor will return data to your app.
-When you start a sensor, you provide the desired sensor speed with the <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed> enumeration.
+When you start a sensor, you provide the desired sensor speed with the <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed> enumeration:

 - <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed.Fastest>\
 Get the sensor data as fast as possible (not guaranteed to return on UI thread).